-As unemployed, you need to register all the jobs you have applied for in the Joblog.In addition, your job hunting will always be subject to individual assessment.
+As unemployed, you need to register all the jobs you have applied for in Jobloggen at aka.dk.
+The following counts as job seeking:

 When you get a job please notify your job center.
 Six weeks prior to your job starting date, the job center can register that you have found a job which means that you become part of a less intensive job search scheme.

 Update the Joblog at aka.dk